4sizn/Console-Puzzle-Game/README.md

 ## How to Play
 You can run this Game in Visual Studio or find /debug/.exe These are sample maps in /Map/ Folder.
 Game image Rendering Base of this folder.
-There are consist of ASCII special characters(☆, ■, ▶
+There are consist of ASCII special characters (☆, ■, ▶
 , ♥, ○ etc...)

+## Image